jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 # Version You an API for Great Good!

-**October 19th, 2017**
+**October 20th, 2017**

 ### Fluid, The Programmatic IDL

-[Fluid](https://github.com/jxv/fluid) is yet another API-sliver-bullet on the block.
+[Fluid](https://github.com/jxv/fluid) is yet another API-silver-bullet on the block.
 And it boasts a wacky tagline, “The Programmatic IDL.”

 Yes, a programmatic API.
 All queries are complete programs[1].
 The requester sends a JSON[2] value to a language interpreter running on the server.
 The server runs the program making multiple API calls in one fell swoop[3].
-On the client side, Fluid provides and generates a typesafe, query DSL[4].
+On the client side, Fluid provides and generates a typesafe, query DSL.
 This is a benefit of IDLs.
 It makes for a great pairing as you won’t be visibly stuck with JSON.